skit-ai/emotion-tts-dataset/README.md

 ## About

-This release contains data for the following 9 emotions (base is neutral) by the same speaker in an Indian English Accent :
+This release contains data for the following 9 emotions by the same speaker in an Indian English Accent :
-- base
+- base (neutral emotion)
 - angry
 - apologetic
 - calm